Bath is home to a whole host of places to eat, whatever your taste or budget. Head to the city on a foodie break and enjoy a feast in Bath.

 For contemporary European cuisine, try Raphael Restaurant and The Circus or for French flavours, head to Café Rouge or Le Bistrot Pierre.
-Peking Chinese Restaurant offers treats from the East, or you can savour other unique tastes from across the globe at Las Iguanas, Tagine Zhor, Turtle Bay, Yak Yeti Yak or Comptoir Libanais.
+Peking Chinese Restaurant offers treats from the East, or you can savour other unique tastes from across the globe at Las Iguanas, Tagine Zhor, Koh Thai Tapas, Yak Yeti Yak or Comptoir Libanais.

 Learn to create your own dishes at a cookery class, where you'll master culinary skills to impress guests at home.
 Learn the art of fine dining with a cookery class at Lucknam Park Hotel and Spa or get stuck into healthy eating at Demuth’s Vegetarian Cookery School.
 Simi’s Kitchen provides engaging classes celebrating the cuisines of Persia and Azerbaijan, or alternatively, learn to bake with the world-renowned Richard Bertinet at The Bertinet Kitchen Cookery School.

 After improving your skills in the kitchen, allow yourself to be waited on once again and enjoy lunch at one of Bath’s cosy and distinctive gastropubs, such as The Locksbrook Inn, The Chequers, The Marlborough Tavern or the Hare & Hounds, with its stunning countryside views.
 Or, head to The Garrick’s Head or King William Pub & Dining Rooms for a traditional British pub experience with a tasty twist.